geneontology/geneontology.github.io/_docs/go-annotations.md

   + *located in* links a gene product and the Cellular Component, specifically a cellular anatomical anatomy or virion component, in which a gene product has been detected.
   + *part of* links a gene product and a protein-containing complex.

----
-### The *NOT* modifier
+#### The *NOT* modifier

 The *NOT* statement indicates that the gene product *does NOT* enable a Molecular Function, is *not part of* a Biological Process or is *not located in* or *active in* a specific Cellular Component.
 NOT statements are only used when a user might expect that the gene product would have a specific biological property (MF, BP or CC). *NOT* makes an explicit statement that a gene product has been experimentally demonstrated not to be able to carry out a particular activity, or sequence analysis shows loss of an essential active site or rapid divergence after a duplication event over the course of evolution.
 The *NOT* modifier is not used for negative or inconclusive experimental results.

 Both positive and NOT statements can be used between a single gene product and a GO term when there is unresolved conflicting experimental findings in the literature.
 If an isoform has a different function from the main isoform represented by the gene-centric entity, a NOT annotation can be captured together with the isoform identifier.

 Contrary to positive annotations that propogate up the ontology, *NOT* statements propagate *down* the ontology to more specific terms.
-Therefore, the annotation `gene product X *NOT enables* protein kinase activity` means that the gene product X does not enable *protein kinase activity`* — nor does it enable more specific functions, such as p*rotein serine/threonine kinase activity* and *protein tyrosine kinase activity*.
+Therefore, the annotation
+>`gene product X` *NOT* *enables* `protein kinase activity`

+means that the gene product X has been shown not to have *protein kinase activity* — nor does gene product X enable more specific functions, such as *protein serine/threonine kinase activity* or *protein tyrosine kinase activity*.

 ---
 ## GO-Causal Activity Models